 James Pineo, Fire Chief, addressed the Board.
 He stated bids for the new pumper/tanker fire engine to replace Engine No. 2 have been received.
 The Fire Department is recommending awarding the bid to Seagrave Fire Apparatus in the amount of \$582,488.00.
 This amount exceeds the amount of the \$550.000.00 which is in the Capital Improvements Plan.
 We understand this is a \$32,000.00 increase.
-This increase will increase the anticipated deficit in the Fire Truck Apparatus Capital Reserve Fund in 2020, when a new ladder truck is programmed to be purchased based on the Fire Department spreadsheet of the CIP.
+This increase will increase the anticipated deficit in this Capital Reserve Fund in 2020, when a new ladder truck is programmed to be purchased in the CIP.
 Therefore, we are recommending delaying the purchase of a new ladder truck until 2021.
 The Fire Department feels after evaluating 6 bid packages that Seagrave Fire Apparatus was the closest to meet the requirements of the Town of Wolfeboro while providing superior quality.